NHL Rumors: Maple Leafs, Canucks, Bruins, Blackhawks, More

 Canucks Trying to Land Tyson Barrie?

-At this point, it’s only speculation and there could be a number of teams in the mix but the Vancouver Canucks might be putting together a package that would see them land defenseman Tyson Barrie from the Vancouver Canucks.
+At this point, it’s only speculation and there could be a number of teams in the mix but the Vancouver Canucks might be putting together a package that would see them land defenseman Tyson Barrie from the Toronto Maple Leafs.
 Defenseman Troy Stecher could be among the pieces going back to Toronto.

 This report comes after TSN’s Bob McKenzie reported that the Maple Leafs were getting calls on Barrie and were entertaining the idea of moving him in the right deal.